mpate154/CS546_group16_finalProject/README.md

 - Add, edit, delete income and expenses
     - includes an optional description field so you can keep track of specific information
 - Categorize transactions (e.g., Food, Rent, Travel)
+    - Comes with starter categories
     - Add and delete your personalized categories
-- Visual monthly and yearly summaries with charts or tables
+- Visual monthly and yearly summaries with charts and stats
 - See pie chart without certain categories by clicking it
 - Add fixed expenses for current month
 - Edit personal information